 Teaching will take the form of formal lectures and class discussions.
 Students will be responsible for reading the relevant source material to which they will be referred in lectures and for completing any tasks assigned.
 Pre-reading ahead of lectures is recommended so as to facilitate better understanding of concepts.
 For discussions, tests and examinations, practical examples and cases will be used as the basis of learning the principles of law in question.

 COURSE CONTENT

-1. Origin and sources of the law of negotiable instruments
+1. Origin and sources

+- Introduction

-Introduction The origin of negotiable instruments Sources of South African law of negotiable instruments
+- The origin of negotiable instruments

+- Sources of South African law of negotiable instruments

 2. Basic concepts, definitions and parties